paepcke/canvas_utils/README.md

 To add an additional table, create a file in the `Queries` directory.
 Make the file name the name of the table, with extension .sql.
 The `canvas_prep.py` command will do the rest.

 Similarly, the existing files may be modified to taste.

+### Implementation Note
+The table .sql files naturally contain table creation statements.
+Those statements reference the database (a.k.a.
+MySQL schema) where the `Auxiliaries` are to be constructed.
+They also reference the database where the full Canvas exports reside.
+These names are hard coded into the .sql files.

+This decision means that customizations need to replace those hardcoded names with those compatible at the installation site.
+In an effort to avoid this installation inconvenience, the initial implementation used placeholder names in the .sql files.
+Those placeholders were automatically replaced by the `canvas_prep.py` code.

+User feedback directed the change to hard coding the names.
+The addition of new tables, or users modifying the existing queries is a more frequent event than globally changing the database names in the sql statements once during the installation.

+The following

 ## Passwords
  No passwords are contained in the code.
 However, each module that needs a MySQL password knows to look for the file `$HOME/.ssh/canvas_pwd`.